rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 *👉 Localization Support*

 All PHP code, JavaScript, and static content are now translatable, allowing for better localization and language support across the platform.

-== Compatibility with the brand-new Dynamic Discount == Take advantage of the new [Dynamic Discount For WooCommerce](https://rextheme.com/dynamic-discount-for-woocommerce/) plugin seamlessly within our product feed management.

 == 🌟🌟 Free Features 🌟🌟 ==